VonHeikemen/fine-cmdline.nvim/README.md

 :<C-u>FineCmdline<CR>
 ```

-If you want to add the selected text range in visual mode use `'<,'>` as the default text.
+If you want to add the range in the input use `'<,'>` as the default value.

 ```vim
 :<C-u>FineCmdline '<,'><CR>